July Jung: Career

-Jung finally had the opportunity to make her directorial debut in a full-length feature film.
-The film, titled A Girl at My Door (2014) was produced as a low-budget independent film by Lee Chang-dong.
-Nevertheless, they succeeded in casting Bae Doo-na, Kim Sae-ron, and Song Sae-byeok.
-The film was shot in Seoul.
-Upon its release, it garnered significant attention in Korea and was invited to the Un Certain Regard section of the Cannes International Film Festival, where it received a standing ovation.
-The film went on to win several awards, including the Best New Director Award at the Baeksang Arts Awards and the Best Screenplay Award at the Wildflower Film Awards.
+Jung made her feature-length directorial debut with the low-budget independent film A Girl at My Door (2014), produced by Lee Chang-dong and starring Bae Doo-na, Kim Sae-ron, and Song Sae-byeok.
+Upon release, the film received critical attention and was invited to the Un Certain Regard section of the Cannes International Film Festival, where it earned a standing ovation.
+It subsequently won several accolades, including the Best New Director award at the Baeksang Arts Awards and the Best Screenplay award at the Wildflower Film Awards.